ADanneaux/dynamic-LCA/README.md

 This code is used to performed a comparative dynamic life cycle analysis of two equivalent buildings made of reinforced concrete or engineered timber.

-It was developped for the following study: *Dynamic LCA of reinforced concrete and engineered timber buildings: special focus on carbonation and biogenic carbon* Yayla et al (unpublished)
+It was developped for the following study: *Hidden climate change impacts of timber cities* Yayla et. al. (unpublished)

 ## Disclaimer
 The module is still in development.